mml-stellenbosch/mml-stellenbosch.github.io/README.md

 * * *

-**27 July 2018**, 13:00-13:50, K303 (Knowledge Centre, Engineering)

-Luca Steyn - _Combining extreme value theory and machine learning for novelty detection_

-Novelty (Anomaly) detection is the process of detecting when new observations differ from their expected behaviour.
-These anomalous observations are scarce and differ severely.
-Therefore, supervised methods struggle to detect the anomalous class.
-This talk explores the use of combining extreme value theory and learning algorithms for novelty detection.
-Extreme value theory (EVT) is the theory of modelling the tails of a distribution.
-This makes EVT suitable for anomaly detection.
-It is discussed how extreme value theory for novelty detection can be applied in supervised and unsupervised settings.
-Specifically, extreme value theory is used with a Gaussian mixture model and a convolutional neural network (respectively) to detect anomalous observations or new classes.
-Some thoughts on how to combine extreme value theory and random forests are also discussed.
-These methods are applied to two datasets to demonstrate some of the application areas.

-* * *

 **8 August 2018**, 16:00-17:00, A407 (General Engineering Building)

 Etienne Barnard - _Generalization in deep learning: who buys lunch?_